nick-fennell/Kubernetes_Fundamentals/partOne/README.md

 - Verify cluster access: Once setup, test access to your cluster using kubectl get nodes.

-## steps to set up a Kubernetes cluster using Docker Desktop:
+## Steps to set up a Kubernetes cluster using Docker Desktop:

 1. Installation and Requirements: